-Poltross Burn Milecastle 48 is just outside the village of Gilsland and is manged by English Heritage.
+It is two miles away from Birdoswald Roman Fort, just outside the village of Gilsland and is managed by English Heritage.
 It is larger than many other milecastles, measuring 65 by 60 feet, and is one of the best-preserved on Hadrian's Wall.
 Part of the flight of stairs that once led on to the ramparts of Hadrian's Wall can be seen.
 There are the remains of barracks which indicate the fort was manned by 64 soldiers.

-Pipe Sike Turrets 51A & 51B
+Turrets 51A (Pipe Sike) & 51B (Leahill)

-Pike Hill Signal Tower was one of a number of signal stations that were built during the early 2nd century and was later incorporated into Hadrian's Wall.
+This was one of a number of signal stations that were built during the early 2nd century and was later incorporated into Hadrian's Wall.
 The tower is located between Turret 51B and Turret 52A with the fort of Banna located to the east.

 Banks East Turret 52A